-5.2.5 System Data Storage (IDS\STG)
+5.2.4 System Data Storage (IDS\STG)

-This family defines the requiremenst for the TSF to be able to create and maintain a location to store system data collected from targeted IT system(s).
+This family defines the requirements for the TSF to be able to create and maintain a location to store system data collected from node(s).
 This family has two components: IDS\STG.1 and IDS\STG.2.